 National Association for the Education of Young Children. (in press).
 Advancing equity in early childhood education: A position statement of the National Association for the Education of Young Children.

 Neitzel, J. (2018) Research to practice: Understanding the role of implicit bias in early childhood disciplinary practices, Journal of Early Childhood Teacher Education, 39, 232–242.

 Novoa, C., & Malik, R. (2018).
-Suspensions are not supports: The disciplining of preschoolers with disabilities. *Center for American Progressv.
-Retrieved from source link.
+Suspensions are not supports: The disciplining of preschoolers with disabilities.
+Center for American Progress.
+Source link.

 Odom, S. L., Vitztum, J., Wolery, R., Lieber, J., Sandall, S., Hanson, M. J.,…Horn, E. (2004).
 Preschool inclusion in the United States: A review of research from an ecological systems perspective.
 Journal of Research in Special Educational Needs, 4, 17–49.

 Prellwitz, M., & Skär, L. (2007).
 Usability of playgrounds for children with different abilities.
 Occupational Therapy International, 14, 144–155.
 DOI: 10.1002/oti.230